Gabardone/GlobalDependencies/README.md

 ```

+## Dependency Micropackages

+In addition to the base MiniDePin package itself, we are including a number of common system framework façade
+dependencies that can be quickly and easily adopted to abstract away common hard dependencies and make the resulting
+logic far more testable than otherwise.

+These are mostly tiny so we call them depdendency micropackages (ok, the jokes write themselves).
+They are also
+accompanied by a `*testing` library that takes care of the busywork of creating a mock class for testing, you can
+`@testable import` those into your test files to use the mocks.

+The depdendency micropackages are built up as needed by other projects so they are not going to do a complete wrap of
+the abstracted API (unless all of it was needed at some point).
+Feel free to copy and expand if needed, even better if
+you bring back a PR with additions.

+### LocationDependency

+This dependency wraps `CLLocationManager` use.
+Since `CLLocationManager` has some ornery limitations on its use in
+concurrenct contexts it also takes care of being usable from outside a running runloop (usually the main one).
+Its
+implementation bounces back operations to the main queue but none of the façaded ones block the queue noticeably.

 ## Requirements

-MiniDePin doesn't have much in the way of dependencies itself so it works in whatever the tools support.
+MiniDePin doesn't have much in the way of dependencies itself so it can work in whatever the tools support.
+However some

-The dependency micropackages may have different version and platform requirements.
+of the dependency micropackages require Combine and other newer APIs so the minimum is set to those platform versions.

+If SPM every allows for varying deployment requirements per product the base library should be able to just roll out on
+anything supported by the tools.

+### Tools:

 * Xcode 14.3 or later.
-* iOS 11 or later.
-* tvOS 11 or later.
-* watchOS 4 or later.
-* macOS 10.13 or later.
 * Swift 5.7 or later.

+### Platforms:

+* iOS 14 or later.
+* macOS Catalyst 14 or later (but why?).
+* macOS 11 or later.
+* tvOS 14 or later.
+* watchOS 7 or later.

 ## Installation